Teradata/developer-resources/docs/glossary.md

 ## T

-### Transport Layer Security (TLS)
+### Transport Layer Security

-A protocol that creates a secure connection between two parties communicating over the internet.
+Transport Layer Security (TLS) is a protocol that creates a secure connection between two parties communicating over the internet.
 TLS encrypts data during transmission, making it unreadable to anyone who intercepts it, and it verifies the identities of both parties.

 ## V

-## virtual machine (VM)
+### virtual machine
-A software emulation of a physical computer.
-Each VM operates as its own computer within a [CSP](#cloud-service-provider-(csp))'s infrastructure.
+A virtual machine (VM) is a software emulation of a physical computer.
+Each VM operates as its own computer within a [cloud service provider's](#cloud-service-provider) infrastructure.
 VMs enable scalability, flexibility, easier management, and a pay-as-you-go model.